Tech-at-DU/React-Fundamentals-tutorial/P04-Adding-React-Router/content.md

 </div>
 ```

-Now let's go back over to the `PageContent.js` file, and change the `link` attribute on the `Project` components to be something like `/home` and `/signup` but these can be whatever you want as long as they start with a backslash.
+Now go back to the `PageContent.js` file, and change the `Link` attribute on the `Project` components to be something like `/home` and `/signup` but these can be whatever you want as long as they start with a backslash.

-When we go back to look at the page and click the links, we see it updates the URL, but nothing on the page changes.

-Before we fix that though, we should dry up or code a little bit. notice in the `PageContent.js` file, we repeat the same line of code many times.
-So let's get the computer to do that for us.
+View your project in your browser.
+Click one of the links.
+The page doesn't change but the url in the address bar does.
+It should show the value you set as the link.
+For example: `/home` or `/signup`.
+This is still not what we want but we're almost there.

+### Improving the code

+There is an improvement you can make before continuing.
+Currently the you've written `<Project ... />` 6 times.
+This might be better handled with a loop or an Array.

-First things first, here are the images we will be using
+First things first, here are the images we will be using:

 [images](https://drive.google.com/drive/folders/1x7vuBrK7riYPJaKCotfG9kF91vCcSlxv?usp=sharing)

 These go in the public folder of the react app, outside of the src folder.
 They should all be in a folder called `images`, which is inside the `public` folder

-Now we are going to create a new file in our `src` folder called `data.js`
+Create a new file in our `src` folder called `data.js`.

-this will be where we get the data for our projects.
-inside of this file, we are going to export an array that contains our data.
+This will hold an array that describes each of the "Projects" and will include the title, image url, and link url for each.

 ```js
 // Theres a lot here, feel free to copy paste const data = [